ut-proj/presentations/lispnyc-2021/content/_index.md

 I believe he also mentioned previous conversations between himself and Joe Armstrong about Extempore and Erlang -- including some possibilities for collaboration.

 I started using Extempore immediately after Andrew's performnace, when he shared his keynote code with me.
-Yet life pulled me in other directions.
+Life pulled me in other directions, and I didn't do much with it

 Last year, however, I picked it up again ...